 Throughout the trip my sister was our tour-guide extraordinaire, leading us not only to the famous, “must see” attractions, but also little-known gems which enriched our holiday.

-Along the way we stayed in a mix of hotels, B&B’s and self catering holiday homes.
-We quickly found the benefit of a self drive tour, as opposed to an organised tour, was the flexibility.
-A quick refreshment break in a little village could turn into a couple of hours browsing through cobblestone lanes, and quaint ancient buildings, while if a planned stop failed to impress we could just move on.
+We found the benefit of a self drive tour, as opposed to an organised tour, was the flexibility.
+A quick refreshment break in a little village could turn into a couple of hours browsing through cobblestone lanes.
+Meanwhile if a planned stop wasn’t interesting, we could simply move on,

 Munich to Freiburg